mikasenghaas/dotfiles/README.md

 git clone --bare https://github.com/mikasenghaas/dotfiles $HOME/.dotfiles
 ```

-Checkout the contens of the bare repo by running `config checkout`.
+Checkout the contents of the bare repo by running `config checkout`.
 This might lead to an error, if the contents of the git repo are overwriting files that already exist on your system.
 Try this command to move all conflicting files into a backup folder:

 ```bash